Sophie Parkin: Vout-O-Reenee's

-In May 2014, Parkin opened Vout-O-Reenee's in Shoreditch, east London, an arts club that has been described as "a private members club for the surrealistically distinguished", encompassing The Stash Gallery.
+In May 2014, Parkin opened Vout-O-Reenee's near Shoreditch, east London, an arts club that has been described as "a private members club for the surrealistically distinguished", encompassing The Stash Gallery.
 The intention had been to open the club with barman and friend Dick Bradsell; however, he became ill with a brain tumour and died in 2016.
 The name of the club is based on jazz musician Slim Gaillard's dictionary of Jive slang.

 The Stash Gallery, which is open to the public, shows contemporary living artists, with recent exhibits including film producer Sandy Lieberson's collection of art photography and movie memorabilia (24 November 2021–25 January 2022), and, in spring 2022, 147 Women Dinner Party by Sophie Parkin and Mandee Gage, "an installation about women who should be better remembered, for how they have been instrumental in making and changing Britain".
 The private members club is painted by artists Tony Common, Morganico and Keeler&Tonero as a surrealistic wonderland.
 It was designed by Susan Dalgleish and Parkin.
 It is open to non-members when ticketed events occur.